TeddyCho/TeddyCho.github.io/_posts/2015-07-31-clock-time.md

 In the following analysis, trades were partitioned into time intervals.
 Three methods were used to deal with empty intervals:

 ## Ignore Them
 Empty intervals were left blank and did not contribute to correlation computations.
+The post uses this method.

 ## Throw Them Out
 Empty intervals were discarded such that valid intervals separated by empty intervals were now considered to be separated by 1 lag.
+This inflates autocorrelations, and results are not shown here.

 ## Persist Last Interval
 Empty intervals were populated with the last interval's information.
+This was previously used in [http://teddycho.github.io/2015/05/20/where-do-volumes-come-from/](this post).

 # What Are We Measuring?
 Instead of proportions, we are transforming exchange shares into scores reflecting their distance away from the exchange's mean share.